dhobsd/asciitosvg/README.md

 ## How Do I Draw? ###########################################################

 Enough yammering about the impetus, code, and functionality.
 I bet you want to draw something.
 ASCIIToSVG supports a few different ways to do that.
+If you have more questions, take a look at some of the files in the `test` subdirectory.
+(If you have a particularly nice diagram you'd like to see included for demo, feel free to send it my way!)

 ### Basics: Boxes and Lines #################################################